 Prescription for Disaster 1: Following the Jasper Scenario?

 Historically, fires in the middle Athabasca valley were relatively common with a frequency of <40 years on the valley bottom ranging up >80 years on upper slopes (Tande 1979, Chavardès et al. 2018).
-Indigenous peoples probably lit most of these burns in moderate weather conditions—constraining the area burned and the intensity/severity of the fires.
-Assuming an average fire cycle of 60 years, and characterizing biomass by vegetation types classified by the Banff-Jasper Ecological Land Classification (Achuff and Corns 1982) yields estimates the estimates of representative biomass conditions over time for the montane and warm/dry lower subalpine ecoregions (White 1985a).
+Indigenous peoples probably lit most of these burns in moderate fire weather conditions—constraining the area burned and the intensity/severity of the fires.
+Assuming an average fire cycle of 60 years, and characterizing biomass by vegetation types classified by the Banff-Jasper Ecological Land Classification (Achuff and Corns 1982) yields estimates of representative biomass conditions over time for the montane and warm/dry lower subalpine ecoregions (White 1985).

 References